Graduate Gender Programme

 Dr. Laura Candidatu

-Laura Candidatu is currently a lecturer in the Gender Graduate Program in the Media and Culture Studies Department.
+Laura Candidatu is an Assistant Professor in the Media and Culture Studies Department.
+She is affiliated to the Graduate Gender Program where she coordinates the two BA Minors in Gender and Postcolonial Studies.
 Her areas of expertise are gender and diaspora, media and migration, and digital ethnography.
 She has published research on the topic of feminist methodological approaches to digital media, digital diaspora, and the role of motherhood in migration and diasporic processes.

 Dr. Gianmaria Colpani